GMOD/jbrowse-components/website/blog/2022-12-16-yearinreview.md

 ## Floating labels adding to gene glyphs

-In earlier versions of jbrowse, the label for a feature would not be visible if you were zoomed e.g. into the middle of the gene.
+In earlier versions, the label for a feature would not be visible if you were zoomed e.g. into the middle of the gene.
 In v1.7.0 we adding "floating labels" so that the feature label was always visible as you scroll.

 ![](https://user-images.githubusercontent.com/6511937/163470981-cfbd4464-bd5a-4421-8d9c-c8e6bb2d19bc.png)